 - Spread raw honey over whole grain toast and top with peanut butter.

-Or, try these healthy and delicious recipes developed by registered dietitians:
+Alternatively, try these healthy and delicious recipes developed by registered dietitians:

-Basil honey mango sorbet
+- Basil honey mango sorbet

-Honey Dijon vinaigrette with arugula, pear and walnut salad
+- Honey Dijon vinaigrette with arugula, pear and walnut salad

-Grilled fruit kebabs.
+- Grilled fruit kebabs

-It is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
+A person's overall eating pattern is most important in preventing disease and achieving good health.
 It is better to eat a diet with variety than to concentrate on individual foods as the key to good health.